azrielbsi/Announcement-Anime/README.md

 </tr>
 <tr>
 <td colspan="2">
-<p>Kaoru opens a drugstore in a new country, the Kingdom<br>of Jusral, in a return to her original goal of<br>living an easy life in this new world with her<br>OP ability.
+<p align="center">Kaoru opens a drugstore in a new country, the Kingdom<br>of Jusral, in a return to her original goal of<br>living an easy life in this new world with her<br>OP ability.
 But once again, her potions draw attention in<br>ways she didn't expect...</p>
 </td>
 </tr>
 </table>